FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 The search part of CSIT binary search tests requires a single 5-second warmup and each trial measurement is set to 10 seconds.

-New tests with MDR search do not have any warmup, as initial measurements are not critical to the final result.
+New tests with MLRsearch do not have any warmup, as initial measurements are not critical to the final result.

-Fairness of the following comparison has been achieved by setting MDR final relative width to values causing the width to match the binary NDR/PDR result.
+Fairness of the following comparison has been achieved by setting MLRsearch final relative width to values causing the width to match the binary NDR/PDR result.
 Each search algorithm has been run with three different (final) trial durations: 10s, 30s and 60s.